guillelozabala/GSheets2Calendar/README.md

 The first function will sync your spreadsheet to your calendar.
 The second will create the "Sync to Calendar" button in your spreadsheet.

-**Any changes to the Spreadsheet won’t automatically reflect in the Calendar.
+**Any changes to the spreadsheet won’t automatically reflect in the calendar.
 You must click the "Sync to Calendar" button to update it manually.**